Choosing eye-bag removal surgery

 At your surgical consultation you will have discussed the exact details of your procedure, so you’ll know in advance what to expect.
 If you have your procedure under local anaesthetic, you’ll leave one of our Transform hospitals the same day.

-Your surgeon will make incisions along the natural lines in your eyelids or below your lower eyelashes, so any fine scars will be in the natural folds of your eyes.
+Your surgeon will make incisions along the natural lines in your eyelids or below your lower eyelashes, so any fine scars should be in the natural folds of your eyes.
 The excess fat and skin is then carefully removed and the incisions closed.
-Sometimes the incisions are made inside the eyelids, leaving no scars.
+Sometimes the incisions are made inside the eyelids, leaving no visible scars on the outside*.